Updated June 13, 2023

-These are two probes that are used to check the health in which readiness probe is helping to make sure that the pods are running previous to get controlled to that pod.
+These two probes are used to check the health.
+Which readiness probe helps ensure that the pods are running previously to get controlled to that pod.
 It will take requests from the service if the pod is not prepared.
-The liveness probe is used to verify whether the application is running or not; it works by pinging the pod in response and then it checks the health; if there is no response, then the application will not run on the pod if it fails, then this probe will get going with a new pod.
+The liveness probe is used to verify whether the application is running; it works by pinging the pod in response, and then it checks the health; if there is no response, the application will not run on the pod.
+If it fails, this probe will get going with a new pod.

 6. Security using RBAC and firewall

-The RBAC is the role-based access control in which the role in it can provide permission to use the services due to that we can give one role to the various people with multiple permissions, as per the security purpose it is the best practice to use RBAC and firewall because now a day everything is going hacked by the hackers to get access into the system for spoiling it, hence we must have the cluster is more secure is necessary, it also provides settings for namespaces so that we can able to allow the user to get access in the assigned namespace only and to conveying with the server through the internet we can create the firewall to provide the security in an authorized network.
+The RBAC is the role-based access control where the role can provide permission to use the services.
+Due to that, we can give one role to various people with multiple permissions; per the security purpose, it is the best practice to use RBAC and a firewall because now a day everything is going hacked by hackers to get access into the system for spoiling it, hence we must have the cluster is more secure is necessary, it also provides settings for namespaces so that we can able to allow the user to get access in the assigned namespace only and to conveying with the server through the internet we can create the firewall to provide the security in an authorized network.

 Example of RBAC policy: